Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 SD Card Slot
 ^^^^^^^^^^^^
-TODO: Link images
+TODO: Link software images section, supported card sizes and types

 USB 2.0 Host Connector
 ^^^^^^^^^^^^^^^^^^^^^^
-TODO: what kind of devices are usable?
+TODO: what kind of devices are supported?
+Supported devies List?
+Power output

 USB Mini Connector
 ^^^^^^^^^^^^^^^^^^
-TODO: used for configuration
+TODO: used for configuration over API (Brickv)

 Micro-HDMI Connector
 ^^^^^^^^^^^^^^^^^^^^
+TODO: only in full image, screen resolution?

 Brick Stack Connector
 ^^^^^^^^^^^^^^^^^^^^^

+TODO: text, can stack up to 8 Bricks, 2 Extensions

+GPIO Header
+^^^^^^^^^^^

+TODO: FPC, for experts, pin description, link demo programm

+Power Supply
+^^^^^^^^^^^^

+TODO: needs X Watts, power over USB or Stack

 RED Brick Software Images
 -------------------------

-Im Hintergrund läuft ein von uns angepasstes Debian Image.
-Dieses ist in zwei Versionen verfügbar.
-Das Full Image TODO.
-Das TODO Image.
+The RED Brick software image is placed on a Micro SD-Card.
+It is a modified Debian image and available in two different versions:

 Full Image
 ^^^^^^^^^^

+ * with X
+ * Download Link
+ * minimum card size
+ * which programs installed?

+Fast Boot Image
+^^^^^^^^^^^^^^^

-X Image
+ * no X
-^^^^^^^
+ * boots very fast
+ * limited support for ...
+ * minimum card size
+ * Download Link
+ * which programs installed?

 Configuration (in Brick Viewer)
 -------------------------------

-TODO: Describe configuration in Brick Viewer
+This section describes the configuration of the RED Brick with the Brick Viewer Software.

+TODO: Necessary software, connecting process, tab description

 Program Upload and Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-TODO: Link to Tutorial
+TODO: Describe GUI and link to RED Brick Tutorial

 Ethernet
 ^^^^^^^^